Proyobro-lennox/FTR_Project/README.md

 ## Azure Services Used
 ### 1. Azure Computer Vision
-Image Classification: Azure Computer Vision can classify images into predefined categories or custom classes.
-For example, it can identify objects, animals, or scenes in images and assign appropriate tags or labels to them.

 Object Detection: The service can detect and locate multiple objects within an image.
 This is useful in applications such as counting objects, detecting anomalies, or monitoring items in a production line.

 ### 3. Azure Machine Learning